-Even while development plans for Bingerville were ongoing, in 1904, Abidjan took over and became the primary port for all Côte d'Ivoire colonies, especially for European goods trade.
+Even while development plans for Bingerville were ongoing, in 1904, Abidjan became the primary port for all Ivory Coast colonies, especially for European goods trade.

-On August 10, 1933 through a decree, the capital was shifted from Bingerville to Abidjan, resulting in shifting of many tchaman villages to Adjame, situated to the north of Plateau.
-This place became the chief point of the tchaman community.
-The loss of the "Sacred Drum" became a focal point for blackmailing the tchaman community, ensuing in forced participation in the construction of the Abidjan-Niger Railway system.
+On August 10, 1933, the capital was shifted from Bingerville to Abidjan, resulting in the shifting of many Tchaman villages to Adjame, situated to the north of Plateau.
+This place became the main point of the Tchaman community.
+The loss of the "Sacred Drum" became a focal point for blackmailing the Tchaman community, ensuing in forced participation in constructing the Abidjan-Niger Railway system.

 Initially, the villagers of Dugbeyo formed their base in the central district of the Abidjan metropolitan area, which lies to the south of the Plateau District.
-But it shifted to Anoumabo which lay on the other side of the Lagoon, known as the "forest of the dogfish".
-Later on, in 1934, it became the district of Treichville, named in honor of Marcel Trench-Laplène who is considered to be the founder of Côte d'Ivoire.
-The past location of Dugbeyo village is now a bus and ferry terminal and also location of the commercial street 'Avenue Charles de Gaulle'.
+Later on, in 1934, it became the district of Treichville, named in honour of Marcel Trench-Laplène, who is considered to be the founder of Ivory Coast.
+The past location of Dugbeyo village is now a bus and ferry terminal and the commercial street 'Avenue Charles de Gaulle'.

-Abidjan was also designed in the way the European colonies are designed, using colonial guiding procedures.
+Abidjan was also designed in the way the European colonies were designed, using colonial guiding procedures.

-While the rulers or colonists lived in The Plateau, the city population or the colonized people resided in the north.
-The two areas were separated by Gallieni Military Barracks, where today the country's Law Courts are positioned.
+While the rulers or colonists lived in The Plateau, the city population or the colonized people resided in the north part.
+The two areas were separated by Gallieni Military Barracks, where today's Law Courts are positioned.

 The Plateau and Treichville were connected via a floating bridge at place du pont Houphouët Boigny in 1931.
-In this same year, Abidjan got its first street addresses which were later changed in 1964 at the impulse of Mayor Conan Kanga.
+In the same year, Abidjan got its first street addresses which were changed in 1964 at the impulse of Mayor Conan Kanga.

-The Vidri Canal was built in 1951 to connect the sea and the Ébrié Lagoon so the Port of Abidjan could be easily accessed, but this led to a drop in the temperatures of the hot waters of the Lagoon.
+The Vidri Canal was built in 1951 to connect the sea and the Ébrié Lagoon to access the Port of Abidjan easily.
+But this led to a drop in the temperatures of the hot waters of the Lagoon.

-When the country achieved independence in 1960, the colonial cities became the seat for administration, political, and business centers.
-The area of Treichville was mostly inhabited by the Europeans and the rich Abidjan&rsquo's.
+When the country achieved independence in 1960, the colonial cities became the administration, political, and business centres.
+The area of Treichville was inhabited mainly by the Europeans and the rich people from Abidjan.